michalis0/DataScience_and_MachineLearning/week2/readme.md

 ## To Do:

-- Go through [this notebook](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week2/Basic_Pandas_Load_File.ipynb) to learn how to load datasets in different formats (csv, json, etc) into pandas dataframe
+- Go through [this notebook](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week2/Basic_Pandas_Load_File.ipynb) to learn how to load datasets in different formats (csv, json, etc) into a pandas dataframe

 - follow [this notebook](https://colab.research.google.com/github/michalis0/DataMining_and_MachineLearning/blob/master/week2/Loading_Data_WebAPI.ipynb) to learn how to obtain data from a web api.